- Advanced feature set

 The word “hive” is pretty evocative.
 It conjures up mental images of insects, architecture, and sweet, sweet honey.
 As a metaphor for business, it invokes both the light and dark ends of a spectrum.
 On one hand, there’s productivity, cooperation, and organization — all very hive-like.
 Less appealing, however, are concepts like groupthink, myopia, and identity loss.

 It’s safe to assume that OpenXcell Technolabs had the positive traits of a bee colony in mind when they developed their application Orderhive.
-Created to handle inventory and other back-end tasks, this SaaS (Software As a Service) application is designed to help small to medium-sized companies stay organized.
-Using a variety of Integrations, you can sync sales, accounting, and shipping through one portal.
+Created to handle inventory and other backend tasks, this SaaS (Software-As-a-Service) application is designed to help small to medium-sized companies stay organized.
+Using a variety of integrations, you can sync sales, accounting, and shipping through one portal.

-Although based in Ahmedabad, India, OpenXcell designs its products for the English speaking world.
+Although based in Ahmedabad, India, OpenXcell designs its products for the English-speaking world.
 How does Orderhive stack up against its competitors?
 Let’s take a look.